Chirinos' two-run single completes Rangers' rally in 7-6 win | WHIZ News

 Rangers: Left-hander Mike Minor (4-3, 5.63 ERA) has a team-high four wins.
 And even though he has had an awful May (2-2, 6.91 ERA this month), he won his last start in Kansas City on Friday.
 He has two no-decisions already against the Mariners this season.

-Mariners: What a roll left-hander Wade LeBlanc (0-0, 2.70 ERA) has been on since he joined the rotation.
-In his five starts, he has given up just five runs in 26 1/3 innings pitched (1.71 ERA).
+Mariners: Left-hander Wade LeBlanc (0-0, 2.70 ERA) has given up just five runs in 26 1/3 innings (1.71 ERA) in five starts.
 The most he’s given up in any start is two runs.
 This will be his first career start against Texas.

 More AP baseball: https://apnews.com/tag/MLBbaseball